aleph2c/miros/doc/towardsthefactoryexample.rst

 ---------------
 1. :ref:`Standard Approach to Writing State Methods<towardsthefactoryexample-standard-approach>`
 2. :ref:`Registering Callbacks to Specific Events<towardsthefactoryexample-registering-callbacks-to-specific-events>`
-3. :ref:`Using the Miros Factory Method<towardsthefactoryexample-registering-a-parent-to-a-state-method>`
+3. :ref:`Creating a Statechart Using Templates<towardsthefactoryexample-registering-a-parent-to-a-state-method>`
+4. :ref:`Creating a Statechart Using A Factory<towardsthefactoryexample-using-the-factory-class>`
-4. :ref:`Unwinding a Factory State Method<towardsthefactoryexample-unwinding-a-factory-state-method>`
+5. :ref:`Unwinding a Factory State Method<towardsthefactoryexample-unwinding-a-factory-state-method>`

 .. _towardsthefactoryexample-why-you-would-want-a-factory:

+In this example I will walk you through how to hand-code a simple state method then show how that same method could be written for you automatically.
+Then I will show how to re-flatten a statechart, so that you can copy this code back into your design to make it easier to debug.
+(Like looking at preprocessor results in c).

 Why a Factory?
 --------------